 - Peel the loose outer papery skins and the hard membrane.
 Cut the small hard root end off.

-- To Mince: Once the garlic is chopped, place one hand on top of the knife blade (keep fingers straight out) and grab the handle with the other hand.
+- To Mince Garlic: Once the garlic is chopped, place one hand on top of the knife blade (keep fingers straight out) and grab the handle with the other hand.
 Continue to chop the garlic using a fan motion over and back across the pile until the garlic is finely minced.

 Storing Tahini Paste and Tahini Sauce

-More Addictively Delicious Vegan Sauces/Drizzles
+More Vegan Sauces

-Did you make my Easy Tahini Sauce recipe?
+Did you make this Tahini Sauce recipe?

-NEVER MISS A RECIPE: Sign up for my email NEWSLETTER!
+WANT MORE?: Sign up for my Sunday morning NEWSLETTER!

-Easy Basic Tahini Sauce Recipe
+Easy Tahini Sauce (gluten-free)

 Rate this recipe!